rxseven/docker-playground/README.md

 To make the development and testing work easier, Onigiri has a `Dockerfile` for development usage, which is based on the official [Node.js](https://hub.docker.com/_/node/) image, prepared with essential and useful tools for better development experience with best practices.

-Below is the list of tools and services required for developing and running the containerized app on your machine:
+Below is the list of tools and services required for developing and running the containerized app:

 - [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community) *(v18.06.1\*)*
 - [Docker ID account](https://docs.docker.com/docker-id/)

 #### Approach 2 : Local development environment with nvm

-Alternatively, if you would prefer not to use Docker, the following tools and libraries are required to be installed and configured on your machine:
+Alternatively, if you would prefer not to use Docker, below is the list of tools and services required for developing and running the containerized app:

 - [nvm](https://github.com/creationix/nvm/releases/tag/v0.33.5) *(v0.33.5\*)* and [Node.js](https://nodejs.org/en/blog/release/v8.9.3/) *(v8.9.3\*)*
 - [npm](https://github.com/npm/npm/releases/tag/v5.5.1) *(v5.5.1\*)* or [Yarn](https://github.com/yarnpkg/yarn/releases/tag/v1.3.2) *(v1.3.2\*)*